 The University of Delaware expects all new students under the age of 26 (excluding Graduate students) to complete AlcoholEdu for College.
 This online program will help you develop the critical skills to make more thoughtful and educated choices outside the classroom.
 Our hope is that with these skills you will find greater success both here at UD and well beyond graduation.
 Check your UD email account for important correspondence regarding these programs!!

 You will receive an email invitation to complete AlcoholEdu – be sure to check your University of Delaware email!
-The program will open on August 2, 2021 and cannot be accessed before that date.
-The deadline for completion of Part 1 is August 27, 2021.
+You can access the program at http://www.udel.edu/006145 Be sure to pay attention to your deadline!
 If you do not complete this requirement, you will receive a hold which will prevent you from registering for future classes!

 Instructions for Use